Syria talks bring offer of exit from siege of Homs

 Government and opposition delegates also spoke of releasing prisoners and enabling access for aid convoys during what the U.N. mediator acknowledged was a slow process but one which he hopes will lead on Monday to broaching the central issue that divides them after three years of civil war - namely Syria's political future and that of President Bashar al-Assad.

-Homs, occupying a strategic location in the centre of the country, has been a key battleground.
-Assad's forces retook many of the surrounding areas last year, leaving rebels under siege in the city centre, along with thousands of civilians.
+Homs, occupying a strategic location in the center of the country, has been a key battleground.
+Assad's forces retook many of the surrounding areas last year, leaving rebels under siege in the city center, along with thousands of civilians.

 Mekdad said: "If the armed terrorists in Homs allow women and children to leave the old city of Homs, we will allow them every access.
 Not only that, we will provide them with shelter, medicines and all that is needed.